The Inventors / Designers / Producers:

 Freda and Maggie Dusnic

-We had alot of fun in the development stages, finding a way to use the natural laws of the Solar System to create a unique strategy game – one which the Ancients may well have played!
-We were into backgammon and sometimes chess.
+We had a lot of fun in the development stages, finding a way to use the natural laws of the Solar System to create a unique astronomy strategy game – one which the Ancients may well have liked to play!

-Our goal was to create a new game which offered strategic thinking plus educational learning.
-Over time and with a lot of thought, playing and testing, we came up with Ephemeris in three versions.
+Maggie: Our goal was to create a new game which offered strategic thinking plus educational learning.
+Over time and with a lot of thought, playing and testing, we devised the Ephemeris Solar System Game.